T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Enable monitoring" - Application start to monitor system metrics (CPU/GPU/RAM load, etc) and refresh lights according to it (default - on).
 - "Profile auto switch" - Switch between profiles available automatically, according of applications start and finish.
 This also block manual profile selection (default - off).
 - "Do not switch for desktop" - If enabled, profile auto switch will not change profile, if start menu/tray/desktop selected (default - off).
-- "Disable AWCC" - Application will check active Alienware Control Centre service at the each start and will try to stop it (and start back upon exit).
+- "Disable AWCC" - Application will check active Alienware Control Center service at the each start and will try to stop it (and start back upon exit).
 It will require "Run as administrator" privilege (default - off).
 - "ESIF sensors" - Read hardware devices data.
-If disabled, Power measure and Thermal zone temperature sensors not avaliable.
+If disabled, Power measure and Thermal zone temperature sensors not available.
 It will require "Run as administrator" privilege (default - off).
-- "Enable fan control" - Enables fan and power control functionality, if avaliable for you hardware.
+- "Enable fan control" - Enables fan and power control functionality, if available for you hardware.

 ## Keyboard shortcuts